danomation/Automation-Ragnarok-Script/README.md

 (recommended) Fresh Ubuntu 22.04 VM, open root, and type in command:
 1. ```git clone https://github.com/danomation/ragnarok_script.git && bash ragnarok_script/ragnarok.sh  ```
 2. Wait for server to install 15-20mins.
-3. Allow incoming ports TCP 80, 5999 if you have a firewall (AWS security group)
+3. Allow incoming ports TCP 80, 5999 if you have a firewall
 4. then navigate to http:// youriphere/
 ---
 Or - Using cloud-init script: